jakobzhao/geog4572/project/brainstorm.md

 ## 4\.
 Homework

-The purpose of this handout is to help you brainstorm and identify the geovisualization you would like to work on in this term.
-Regarding the homework, please submit a word document, it should contain
+The purpose of this handout is to help you brainstorm and identify the geovisualization you would like to work on.
+Regarding the homework, please submit a word or pdf document to canvas, it should contain

 (1) **a url link of the geovisualization**;